Chonga: Depictions in the media

 Until 2007, chongas have rarely appeared in the media, despite their high visibility in real life.
 One of the rare exceptions was the Cheerleaders (2000) set of art photographs by Luis Gispert.
 In popular culture, the few exceptions include Bratz dolls which have a chonga-like appearance; the chonga-like characters Lydia and Melina in the television comedy MADtv; and the chonga-like character Tina in the movie Do the Right Thing.
-Chongas became considerably more common in popular culture after the 2007 release of Chongalicious, a YouTube viral video.
 Hernandez noted that the only depiction she's aware of that accurately showed chongas in their social context was the 2007 "Bratz girls" exhibition by the GisMo Collective (Jessica Gispert and Crystal Molinary).

 Since 2012, reggaeton and trap artist La Goony Chonga has drawn added attention to the subculture by openly and proudly identifying as a chonga.